-Benefits of making your website use HTTPS
+Benefits of using HTTPS across your website

 HTTPS gives your website added security and privacy.
 As more websites move to HTTPS over time, more of your visitors will expect your site to use it too.